Family and visitor guidelines

 PAC (People-Animal Connection) Program 424-259-8180

-PAC is a volunteer group that provides animal-assisted therapy and companionship to aid in the comfort and healing of critically ill patients and their families at UCLA Medical Center, Santa Monica.
+PAC is a volunteer group that provides animal-assisted therapy and companionship to aid in the comfort and healing of critically ill patients and their families at UCLA Health - Santa Monica Medical Center.
 Evidence shows that PAC visits help patients lower blood pressure, speed the healing process, improve results of physical therapy and improve mental well-being.
 If you are interested, please discuss the option with your physician to make sure you are medically cleared for a pet visitation.
 For more information, visit the PAC website.

 Urban Zen Integrative Therapy Program